 Put the cranberries into the bowl of a food processor that’s fitted with the metal chopping blade.
 Pulse a few times to coarsely chop the cranberries.
 Add the sugar and spices, salt and pepper, and the grated zest of the orange.
 Pulse a few more times to combine.

 Cut the orange in half.
-Cut the peel off one orange half.
+Cut the peel off one half.
 Roughly chop the peeled orange half and add it to the to the cranberry mixture in the food processor; add the juice of the other half.
 Pulse a few more times until the mixture is the texture of very coarse sand.

-Finally transfer the cranberry mixture a bowl or storage container and stir in the diced apples.
+Finally transfer the cranberry mixture to a bowl or storage container and stir in the diced apples.
 Cover tightly and refrigerate for at least 1 hour (and up to 3 days) before serving, so that the flavors have time to settle into one another.